theonlyladybug/saev/contrib/semseg/reproduce.md

 As an overview:

-1. Record ViT activations for ADE20K.
-2. Train a linear probe on semantic segmentation task using ADE20K.
+1. Train a linear probe on semantic segmentation task using ADE20K.
-3. Establish baseline metrics for the linear probe.
+2. Measure linear probe baseline metrics.
-4. Manipulate the activations using the proposed SAE features.
+3. Manipulate the activations using the proposed SAE features.
-5. Be amazed. :)
+4. Be amazed. :)

 Details can be found below.